 Spacing guide from Fix

-Guilds are popular with permaculture gardening as you’re creating a little ecosystem and attempting to get plants to work together, reduce pests and disease and to restore some soil nutrition.
+You want plants to work together, reduce pests and disease and to restore some soil nutrition.

 Here are some mistake not to make when growing the 3 sisters guild.
 Always make sure you have good soil fertility too as corn and squash need rich soil.